CompuTec/processforce-docs/current/developer-guide/data-import/udf-powershell.md

 $mo.UDFItems.Item("U_LineNo").Value = $csvItem.LineNo
 ```

-The same pattern applies to other UDFs.
+The same pattern applies to other User Defined Fields (UDFs).

-## Hour type UDF
+## Hour Type User Defined Fields

-For UDF with Hour type, you need to explicitly cast value from the .csv file the o type DateTime.
+For User Defined Field (UDF) with Hour type, you need to explicitly cast value from the .csv file the o type DateTime.
 For example, in the .csv file, there is a value in the format HH:MM.
 An example piece of code for this is:

 ```powershell
 $mo.UDFItems.Item("U_PlannedHours").Value = [datetime] $csvItem.PlannedHours